kaleb-asfaw/CNF-Solver/README.md

 In the second example, the first inner list needs at least 1 statement to be true, so either c is True, p is False, or q is True.
 The second inner list is a unit clause, menaing b MUST be True for there to exist a valid solution.
 In the third inner list, either d is True or e is True.

-These are the general rules that my code operates under.
+These are the general rules that this program operates under.
 Thank you for reading and viewing my code.